Entanglement Routing over Networks with Time Multiplexed Repeaters: Introduction

-Increasing the rate of entanglement distribution for networks under different constraints is crucial to the usefulness of quantum networks.
-The probabilistic nature of link generation means that different instances, or snapshots, of the network, will have different links present/absent.
-Global link state knowledge is needed by a protocol to ensure that two consumers, Alice and Bob, share the maximum number of Bell pairs possible given the initial snapshot.
-However, global link state knowledge is often not possible as quantum networks can spread out across large distances giving rise to large latencies due to classical communication.
-Quantum memories cannot support this condition as they have very short storage lifetimes.
-Routing protocols have been proposed to lower latency and therefore the requirements on quantum memories by creating of virtual graphs of entangled links before or as consumers request entangled pairs \cite{schoute_shortcuts_2016,chakraborty_distributed_2019}.
-To further reduce this latency, \cite{pant_routing_2019} created a protocol that combined \textit{multi-path routing} and \textit{local link state knowledge} to distribute Bell pairs to consumers.
+Routing protocols have been proposed to lower latency and therefore the requirements on quantum memories by creating virtual graphs of entangled links before or at the time consumers request entangled pairs \cite{schoute_shortcuts_2016,chakraborty_distributed_2019}.
+To further reduce this latency, \cite{pant_routing_2019} created a protocol that combined \textit{local link state knowledge} and \textit{multipath routing} to distribute Bell pairs to consumers.
 It was seen to provide rates larger than those achievable by a single linear repeater chain and only required that each repeater knew the physical topology of the network and the outcomes of their own entanglement generation attempts.
 Further exploration of distance-based routing schemes can be found in \cite{nguyen_multiple-entanglement_2022,zhang_multipath_2022,li_effective_2021}.
 Distillation protocols and routing were analyzed in \cite{victora_purification_2020} to maximize the distillable entanglement between consumers.

-When quantum repeaters are equipped with the ability to perform GHZ-projective measurements, under a certain range of $p$ and $q$ values, the rate of entanglement distribution becomes distance independent, in contrast with the typical exponential decay observed with distance \cite{patil_entanglement_2022}.
-Further improved multipartite entanglement distribution schemes can be found in \cite{sutcliffe2023multiuser, gyongyosi_decentralized_2018}.
+Multipartite entanglement distribution schemes have been investigated in \cite{patil_entanglement_2022, sutcliffe2023multiuser, gyongyosi_decentralized_2018}.

-Time multiplexed link generation is currently being explored to increase the rate of distribution of entangled qubits.
-It has recently been shown that time-multiplexed repeater nodes, equipped with the ability to perform BSMs across different time steps, allow for a sub-exponential decay with distance \cite{dhara_subexponential_2021}.
+Time multiplexed link generation increases the rate of distribution of entangled qubits.
+It has been shown that time-multiplexed repeater nodes, equipped with the ability to perform BSMs across different time steps, allow for a sub-exponential decay with distance \cite{dhara_subexponential_2021}.
 This result is otherwise unattainable with just spatial or spectral multiplexing.
-Time multiplexing has also been combined with GHZ-projective measurements, and it has been shown that distance independent rates can be achieved over larger region in the $p$-$q$ space than that without multiplexing \cite{Patil_2021}.
+Time multiplexing has also been combined with GHZ-projective measurements \cite{Patil_2021}.